googleapis/google-cloud-java/google-cloud-clients/google-cloud-kms/README.md

 #### Installation and setup
 You'll need to obtain the `google-cloud-kms` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-kms` as a dependency in your code.

+#### Examples
+More information including Java getting started examples can be found in the [KMS documentation](https://cloud.google.com/kms/docs/reference/libraries).

 Troubleshooting
 ---------------